oracle/oci-grafana-metrics/docs/using.md

 ### Dimensions

 Dimensions can be used to add specificity to your graphs.
 To use dimensions create a new graph or navigate to an existing one and click the **Metrics** tab.
 After selecting your variables click the **+** next to **Dimensions** and select one of the tag filters from the list.
 For example, select `availabilityDomain` from the list.
-Next, click **select tag value** and choose from the newly populated list of tag values.
-If you chose `availabilityDomain` as your tag filter, you should see tag values corresponding to the availability domains in which you currently have services provisioned, for example `US-ASHBURN-AD-1`.
+Next, click **select value** and choose from the newly populated list of dimension values.
+If you chose `availabilityDomain` as your tag filter, you should see dimension values corresponding to the availability domains in which you currently have services provisioned, for example `US-ASHBURN-AD-1`.